Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Introduction

 An aspect important for establishing \cref{thm:contextcostfct} and for solving the extended problem is the insight that the extended problem is equivalent to a ``standard'' linear-quadratic stochastic control problem (see \cref{sec:equivLQ}) with a bijection (see~\eqref{eq:def_phi_b} and \cref{lem:bijective}) between the set of admissible progressively measurable trade execution strategies and the set of progressively measurable square-integrable controls.
 In the single-asset case, this has been already observed in \cite{ackermann2022reducing}.

-To solve the extended problem, we first solve the ``standard'' linear-quadratic stochastic control problem by using results from Sun et al.\ \cite{sun2021indefiniteLQ} and Kohlmann \& Tang \cite{kohlmann2003minimization}.
-In \cref{cor:soln_opt_trade_execution} and \cref{cor:soln_opt_trade_execution_KT} we then conclude that, under appropriate assumptions, there exists a unique optimal progressively measurable trade execution strategy for the extended problem.
-We moreover provide a feedback-type formula for the optimal strategy in terms of the solution of a Riccati-type backward stochastic differential equation (BSDE) and a linear BSDE.
+To solve the extended problem, we first solve the ``standard'' linear-quadratic stochastic control problem by using results from Sun et al.\ \cite{sun2021indefiniteLQ}.
+In \cref{cor:soln_opt_trade_execution} we then conclude that, under appropriate assumptions, there exists a unique optimal progressively measurable trade execution strategy for the extended problem.
+We moreover provide a feedback-type formula for the optimal strategy in terms of the solution of a Riccati-type backward stochastic differential equation.

-An observation specific to the multi-asset setting is that, due to cross-impact effects, it can be optimal to trade in an asset for which the target position and the initial position already coincide.
-We illustrate this by several examples and observe that non-zero off-diagonal components in any of the price impact~$\gamma$, the resilience~$\rho$, or the risk preference~$\risk$ can lead to this phenomenon.

-Moreover, we analyze as a subsetting of our model a multi-asset variant of the model by Obizhaeva \& Wang~\cite{obizhaeva2013optimal}.
-This deterministic setting consists of zero targets, zero risk preference, constant positive definite price impact $\gamma$, and constant resilience $\rho$.
-The condition in \cref{cor:soln_opt_trade_execution} for the existence of a unique solution of the extended trade execution problem here is positive definiteness of $\gamma^{-\frac12} \rho \gamma^{\frac12} + \gamma^{\frac12} \rho^T \gamma^{-\frac12}$.
-In the single-asset case, this condition boils down to $\rho>0$.
-For the multi-asset case, we discuss sufficient conditions in \cref{rem:conley}, and we present an example where both $\rho$ and $\gamma$ are positive definite, but there does not exist a solution of the trade execution problem.